US journalist jailed in Myanmar for nearly 6 months is freed

 BANGKOK (AP) — American journalist Danny Fenster, who spent nearly six months in jail in military-ruled Myanmar and was facing a sentence of 11 years of hard labor, was freed Monday and is on his way home.

-Fenster was handed over to former U.S. diplomat Bill Richardson, who helped negotiate the release, and the two flew out of the Southeast Asian country together.
-Hours later, they landed in Doha, Qatar.
+Fenster was handed over to former U.S. diplomat Bill Richardson, who helped negotiate the release, and the two landed in Doha, Qatar.

-“I’m feeling all right physically,” Fenster said on the tarmac after exiting the plane in comments carried by the Al Jazeera network.
+“I’m feeling all right physically,” a bearded Fenster, in baggy drawstring pants and a hat, said on the tarmac in comments carried by the Al Jazeera network.
 While still jailed, Fenster told his lawyer that he believed he had COVID-19, though prison authorities denied that.

 Fenster, the managing editor of online magazine Frontier Myanmar, was convicted Friday of spreading false or inflammatory information, contacting illegal organizations and violating visa regulations.
 He is one of more than 100 journalists, media officials or publishers who have been detained since the military ousted the elected government of Nobel laureate Aung San Suu Kyi in February, and his was the harshest sentence yet.